openscope/openscope/documentation/airport-guides/ltba.md

 ### Other aerodromes of interest

+##### Istanbul New Airport, LTFM
+*Istanbul New Airport*  is an international airport under construction in the *Arnavutköy* district on the European side of Istanbul.
+The reason for the construction is the lack of capacity of *Istanbul Atatürk Airport*, which has reached its capacity limits.
+The contruction of the airport has begun in May 2015 and it's opening is announced for 29 October 2018 but there are delays expected.
+Once the new airport has commenced operations, *Istanbul Atatürk Airport* is going to be closed down for scheduled passenger flights.
+The construction of the airport is set to take place in several stages, expanding the airport and its facilities over time.
+At the first stage, *Istanbul New Airport* is going to have a main terminal with a total passenger capacity of 90 million and 2 independent runways, whilst at completion stage the airport is going to have 6 runways and a capacity of 150 million passengers annually, expandable to 200 million.

+Runway 17L/35R, 3,750m (12,303ft)
+Runway 17R/35L, 3,750m (12,303ft)
+Runway 18L/36R, 3,750m (12,303ft)
+Runway 18C/36C, 4,100m (13,451ft)
+Runway 18R/36L, 3,750m (12,303ft)
+Runway 09/27 , 3,750m (12,303ft)
+34 km (21.2 mi) north of LTBA

 ##### Sabiha Gökçen International Airport, LTFJ
 *Sabiha Gökçen International Airport* is the secondary international airport of Istanbul.
-It serves as the hub for *Pegasus Airlines* but is also used by *Turkish Airlines* and another airlines since the airport isn't as busy as *Istanbul Atatürk Airport*.
+It serves as the hub for *Pegasus Airlines* but is also used by *Turkish Airlines* and other airlines since the airport isn't as busy as *Istanbul Atatürk Airport*.
 The departures and arrivals of LTFJ are also handled by *Yeşilköy Approach/Radar*

 Runway 06/24, concrete, 3,000m (9,843ft)